HerrMotz/bachelor-thesis/publication/main.typ

 == Future Prospects and Limitations
 Future work will explore the integration of ontology-driven query snippets, following @Sparnatural.
 Unlike @Sparnatural, which mandates an ontology for every query, Query by Graph allows users to derive query fragments directly from ontology snippets, providing a more flexible and intuitive mechanism for constructing complex queries.

 Currently, Query by Graph supports only SPARQL-SELECT queries with a single Basic Graph Pattern.
-Future enhancements could include the visualisation of optional graph patterns, value constraints (e.g., `FILTER` statements), and support for multi-edges within Visual Query Graphs.
+Future enhancements could include the visualisation of optional graph patterns, value constraints (e.g., `FILTER` statements), and support for "multi-edges" within Visual Query Graphs.
 For instance, multi-edges could enable users to specify multiple valid properties between items, simplifying the querying of ambiguous relationships (e.g., `wdt:P802` "student", `wdt:P1066` "student of", and `wdt:P69` "educated at").
 While tools like @Vargas2019_RDF_Explorer support this functionality through `FILTER` and `REGEX` statements, their application is not intuitive and requires much technical understanding.

 Another prospective enhancement is the inclusion of graph-execution results visualisation directly within the tool.
 Users could execute queries and display the results as interactive graphs, further streamlining the query process.